-Ice Age Trail: Kewaskum is a 5.5 mile moderately trafficked point-to-point trail located near Kewaskum, WI that features beautiful wild flowers and is good for all skill levels.
+Ice Age Trail: Kewaskum is a 5.5 mile moderately trafficked point-to-point trail located near Kewaskum, Wisconsin that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible from April until October.
 Dogs are also able to use this trail.

 Follow the Ice Age National Scenic trail from CTH-H, over the Eisenbahn State Trail and scenic highlands to CTH-D. The Kewaskum segment of the Ice Age National Scenic trail travels through the area just south of Kewaskum, WI, connecting the Kettle Moraine State Forest-Northern unit with the West Bend segment of the Ice Age Trail.
 It includes part of the Eisenbahn State Trail and some scenic highlands.
 This route covers the Kewausum segment of the Ice Age National Scenic Trail and all it's access points, trailheads, parking, connecting trails, communities, parks, preserves, and facilities.
 The Ice Age Trail is a thousand-mile footpath highlighting the remnants left behind by glaciers during the last ice age over 12,000 years ago.
 Designated as a National Scenic Trail, the Ice Age trail follows the terminal moraine of the last glaciation throughout Wisconsin providing some of the world's best examples of glacial formations such as kettles, moraines, and drumlins.